THE INSTILL ALIGNMENT MODEL

 Alignment does not happen by accident.

-When home and school reinforce the same expectations, alignment strengthens:
+When school and home reinforce the same conditions, children experience:

 Who This Work Is For

-When home expectations begin to align with school expectations, families notice small but meaningful shifts.
+When school and home begin to reinforce the same conditions, families notice meaningful shifts.

 Transitions become smoother.

-“Our home now reinforces the standards our international school expects.
+“Our home now reinforces the standards our international school depends on.

 The difference in focus and composure is visible.”